Free diagnostic, written price before any work — text Clint at (210) 600-5091

 Loud grinding, screeching, or banging

 Compressor death rattle.
-Sometimes it's a $485 fan motor.
-Sometimes it's a $3,400 compressor.
-On a 10+ year unit, get a replacement quote in parallel with the repair quote.
+Sometimes it's a fan motor.
+Sometimes it's a failed compressor — and on a 10+ year unit, a full system replacement usually costs less per month financed than the compressor repair.
+Get both quotes in parallel before you decide.

 8